elmerheino/partial-dislocations/README.md

 # partial-dislocations

-Code for a partial dislocations modeled as two elastic lines.
+Code for the interaction of two partial dislocations modeled as two elastic lines.